 The real test for any pair of socks is how well they wear and maintain their shape.
 These use a small amount of nylon (15%) to reinforce the high-abrasion areas, which gives me hope.
 That’s another thing I might have to report back to you on though, further down the track.
 If you’re reading this in late 2015 and I haven’t written an update, leave me a comment to remind me.

-Wilderness Wear’s Merino Fleece Adventure Sport Socks can be purchased online for $21.40.
+Wilderness Wear’s Merino Fleece Adventure Sport Socks can be purchased online, directly from Wilderness Wear.
 They come in Jet Black, Black Marle, Cappuccino Marle, Green Marle, and Navy Marle.

 If there’s anything I’ve missed that you want to know, or if you’ve got anything at all to say about the Wilderness Wear Merino Fleece Adventure Sport Socks, please do so in the comments section below.